WUR-AI/HybridML-Phenology/README.md

 This repository contains the code used for combining biophysical process-based model of cherry tree phenology with machine learning methods for improved phenology predictions.

-The code can be used to reproduce the results of the manuscript titled "A hybrid of deep learning and process based model components improves phenology  predictions".
+The code can be used to reproduce the results of the manuscript titled "Hybrid Phenology Modeling for Predicting Temperature Effects on Tree Dormancy".

 [//]: # (![Schematic overview of the model structure]&#40;figures/schematic_overview.png&#41;)